Imagining Alternatives

-The community-driven “Alternative Plan” is proposed by a coalition of mall tenants and concerned citizens and calls for keeping the integral core of Lloyd Center intact, including the ice rink, three level food court, and walkable wings.
+The community-driven “Alternative Plan” is proposed by a coalition of mall tenants and concerned citizens and calls for keeping an integral part of Lloyd Center intact.

 Portland’s Opportunity.